Prithsray/Prithsray/README.md

 ## ✨ About Me

-I'm a passionate developer with a strong foundation in both academic research and industry-focused software development.
+I'm a developer with a strong foundation in both academic research and industry-focused software development.
 Currently working at **TCS**, I balance hands-on engineering with active research contributions.
 From building ERP systems to deploying ML models, I enjoy solving complex problems with elegant and efficient code.

 ---